micans/pick/README.md

 pick -k 2 1 < data.txt
 ```

-## Choosing/finding from pick's arsenal of operators
+## Choosing and finding from pick's arsenal of operators

 Pick has a lot of operators.
 You can list all of them (with a short description) by issuing
 ```